-UCP’s NEW Remote Support Monitoring Services help people with developmental disabilities access independent living, in apartments of their own.
+UCP’s NEW Remote Support Monitoring Services help people with disabilities access independent living.

 The world changed with COVID-19, which issued a wake up call to use and connect with new technology.
 UCP’s service delivery model changed with it.

-Our Assistive Technology (AT) for caregiving and health coordination enables people with disabilities to live more independently, in their own apartments.
+Our Remote Support Services for caregiving and health coordination enables people with disabilities to live more independently.
 These new tools monitor adult daily living tasks, safety and more, providing peace of mind for individuals with disabilities and their families.

 Manage care from anywhere.
 Simple Set-up.
 No computer skills needed.

 Our Remote Support Program begins with a formal evaluation.
 Then our AT specialists make recommendations for the right AT tools and monitoring technology to meet specific needs for independent, residential living.
 That is followed by training and installation to maximize the right for people with disabilities to live a more fulfilling and inclusive life.

 - People with disabilities

 - Must be referred to UCP by the Department of Developmental Services (DDS) area office or by the Massachusetts Rehabilitation Commission (MRC) area office for funding